Züm: Fares

 Similar to York Region's Viva service, Züm buses shares the same fare structure as the conventional Brampton Transit system.
 Further partnership between the two agencies permits YRT customers to board Züm buses within York Region and pay standard YRT fares (despite the fact that Viva uses proof-of-payment and Züm does not).

 The Presto card fare payment system has been active on Züm since 2011.

+Brampton Transit is listed as one of the transit agencies in the GTHA to use Presto contactless payment such as debit, credit, and mobile wallets.
+This extends to the Züm network as well.